madmoo-Pi/The-mandelmind-project/README.md

 Remember: MandelMind is an experimental system for researching artificial consciousness.
 Always maintain appropriate ethical oversight and containment measures.

+this is only about 1/3 of the current project im assembling privately for staged releases the full sandbox will be treamed live before final release
+🚨 te final release with have fractal neuroevolution emulators this is your warning 🚨

 Updatde comming soon with deepseek dependancy removal and cusom fractal json files